 Reports that some dry out too quickly.
+Colors could be a bit brighter.

 Not as clear on glass as on dry erase boards.
 Some buyers felt that these markers did not last long before going dry.